 If you’re really conscious about how your audio sounds when you record on the go in spaces that don’t have any sound treatment, in addition to your pop filter or windscreen on your mic, you may want some portable sound treatment to deal with room tone and echo.
 In this case, rather than sound treatment panels, you can opt for some spot treatment around your mic.
 A compact isolation shield like the one shown below is ideal for small spaces and can easily fold away when not in use.
 This is a handy tool to have in your regular recording space too, but can make a huge impact on the quality of your sound in spaces where you don’t have complete control of what’s in the environment (hotel room, conference room, etc.).

-“Grow Your Community & Influence with Podcasting: A Step-by-Step Roadmap to Launching Your Own Show in 60 Days” is PERFECT for beginner podcasters who have something to say and want to get it out into the world as soon as possible!
+“Unlock the Power of Podcasting - Launch Your OWN Show in 60 Days!” is PERFECT for beginner podcasters who have something to say and want to get it out into the world as soon as possible!

 There is currently a WAIT LIST for the next opportunity to enroll in this course, so to put your name on that list, just follow this link so you don’t miss out!
 CLICK HERE